emmawooten12/soundscape2020spring/REFLECTION.md

 This final piece shows the battle a family faces when a child finds out they have a life-threatening illness like cancer.
 As I said before,  want to focus on the emotions surrounding this entire process and will attempt to really elicit that sympathetic and sad reaction from the audience.
-The idea came from my conenction with The Children's Hospital of Pittsburgh.
+The idea came from my connection with The Children's Hospital of Pittsburgh.
 I have been given the incredible opportunity to meet and develop very good relationships with some of the families with children that have been in this hospital since they were born.
 I am constantly being inspired by their resilience and care with their children, and want to give a little insight into what this experience is like for families.